aniekandan/hng-internship-july-2024/README.md

 4. **Sorting and Visualizing Outliers**: Identifying top outliers and creating histograms and maps to visualize the results.

 **Code and Data**:
-- The complete code for this analysis is available in the `task_1` directory.
+- Follow [this link](https://github.com/aniekandan/hng-internship-july-2024-task1) to view the complete code for this analysis.
-- The datasets used include `AKWA IBOM_crosschecked.csv` and `AKWA IBOM_crosschecked_geocoded.csv`.
+- The dataset used is [`AKWA IBOM_crosschecked_geocoded.csv`](https://github.com/aniekandan/hng-internship-july-2024-task1/blob/main/data/AKWA%20IBOM_crosschecked_geocoded.csv).

 **Outputs**:
-- The outlier scores for each party are saved in an Excel file: `Polling_Unit_Outlier_Scores.xlsx`.
+- The outlier scores for each party are saved in an Excel file: [`Polling_Unit_Outlier_Scores.xlsx`](https://github.com/aniekandan/hng-internship-july-2024-task1/blob/main/deliverables/Polling_Unit_Outlier_Scores.xlsx).
 - Visualizations include histograms of outlier scores and maps showing the spatial distribution of outliers.

+The complete Technical Report can be found by following [this link](https://medium.com/@aniekandan05/rapid-insights-what-i-learned-from-a-glance-at-the-kaggle-sample-retail-dataset-0104bd55bdb4).

 ## Author

-Aniekan Daniel is an intern at HNG, working on data analysis projects.
+[Aniekan Daniel](https://www.datascienceportfol.io/aniekandan) is an intern at HNG, working on data analysis projects.
 For more information about the HNG Internship program, visit the [internship page](https://hng.tech/) or learn about how to hire elite Freelance Talent [here](https://hng.tech/hire-freelancers).

 ## License